intuited/CloseableQueue/README.markdown

 The `CloseableQueue` module includes the `Closeable*Queue` classes as well as the `Closed` exception and some utility functions.

+These classes and functions provide the facility to close a queue and to use it as an iterator.

 The `Closeable*Queue` classes
 -----------------------------